cloudevents/spec/primer.md

    or [Intermediary](spec.md#intermediary) when it routes events without making semantic changes.

-4. Frameworks and other abstractions make interactions with event platform infrastructure simpler, and often provide common API surface areas for multiple event platform infrastructures.
+4. Frameworks and other abstractions make interactions with the event platform infrastructure simpler, and often expose common API surface areas for other event platform infrastructures.

    Frameworks are often used for turning events into an object graph, and to dispatch the event to some specific handling user-code or user-rule that